HOW TO TIMELINE YOUR WEDDING DAY

 GETTING READY

 How long it takes for the bride and groom to get dressed and prepared for the ceremony can vary, but often an hour per partner is ideal, even if you are getting prep photos.
 Most men don't take that long to get ready, usually throwing on a suit, tie, and shoes in 10 to 15 minutes.
 Bride's attire, however, can be a little more involved.
 So it's always a good idea to allow a little more time than you think you'll need to get into that dress.
-Also, a good start is to ask your hair & makeup crew to be finished up 1 hour before you plan on leaving for the ceremony.
+Also, a good start is to ask your hair & makeup crew to finish up 1 hour before you plan on leaving for the ceremony.
 I aim for my couples to be dressed 30 minutes before they leave so we have time to get a few portraits with their bridal party and the family who may be getting ready.

 TRAVELLING TO THE CEREMONY

-Always Allow for Roadwork, or Anything Else That Could Pop Up Along The Way
+Always Allow for Roadwork or Anything Else That Could Pop Up Along The Way

 TRAVELLING TO THE CEREMONY